Reviewed on 7 June 2020

 If you want to use Google or Mapbox then you'll need to sign up for your own API key from one of those providers - ZenLocator won't provide you with an API key to use.
 However, if you choose to use Open Street Map then they will provide you with an API key to use and give you either 3,000 map views a day on the Basic plan or 5,000 a day on the Pro plan.
 This is pretty generous and should be enough for all except the busiest websites.

 ZenLocator has built in translations for all major languages (about 50 in total).
 You'll need to select which languages you want in your locator, customize the wording if needed and then the locator will automatically set the language for the visitor based on either their location or browser locale.
-There's no way to set the location in the HTML installation code unfortunately.
+There are no ways to set the location in the HTML installation code unfortunately.

 The major weakness is that the Products, Filters and Retailers are all in a single language so if you need to translate any of those for each country then you won't be able to do so.